nadimtuhin/redux-vue/README.md

 # vue redux binding higher order component
-Vua Redux is tested to work on vue v2 and should be used with vue-jsx or in component template string.
+Vue Redux is tested to work on vue v2 and should be used with vue-jsx or in component template string.
 For more on vue-jsx https://github.com/vuejs/babel-plugin-transform-vue-jsx

 ## Install
-install through ``npm i vua-redux --save``
+install through ``npm i redux-vue --save``

 ## Initialize
 install in your root component